Potassium chlorate: Laboratory uses and demonstrations

 The safe performance of this reaction requires very pure reagents and careful temperature control.
-Molten potassium chlorate is an extremely powerful oxidizer and spontaneously reacts with many common materials such as sugar.
+Molten potassium chlorate is an extremely powerful oxidizer and spontaneously reacts with many common materials such as sugar, as shown in the common school lab demonstration of screaming jelly babies.
 Explosions have resulted from liquid chlorates spattering into the latex or PVC tubes of oxygen generators and from contact between chlorates and hydrocarbon sealing greases.
 Impurities in potassium chlorate itself can also cause problems.

-Potassium chlorate is used in chemical oxygen generators (also called chlorate candles or oxygen candles), employed as oxygen-supply systems of e.g. aircraft, space stations, and submarines, and has been responsible for at least one plane crash.
-The decomposition of potassium chlorate was also used to provide the oxygen supply for limelights.
+Potassium chlorate reacts with sulfuric acid to form highly reactive chlorine dioxide, potassium sulfate, oxygen, and water:

+Chlorine dioxide, combined with oxygen gas (and any remaining potassium chlorate) is sufficiently reactive that it spontaneously ignites if combustible material (sugar, paper, etc.) is present.

+Agriculture

 Potassium chlorate is used also as a pesticide.
 In Finland it was sold under trade name Fegabit.

-Potassium chlorate can react with sulfuric acid to form a highly reactive solution of chloric acid and potassium sulfate:

-The solution so produced is sufficiently reactive that it spontaneously ignites if combustible material (sugar, paper, etc.) is present.